 Depending on what content you already have and the amount of content needed, this can take between 2-4 hours per web page.
-Don’t put too strict a deadline on this stage, never underestimate the time it takes to produce quality content.
+Don’t put too strict a deadline on this stage, never underestimate the time it takes to produce high-quality content.

-Armed with the info you need to write, this stage is for actual content production.
+Armed with the info you need to write, this stage is for actual content creation.
 Content needs to be structured and developed so be sure to give writers adequate time to write.
 The to-do list for typical web page goes beyond body copy.
 Here’s an example rundown:

 Remember not all content is text so take some time to put the other content wheels in motion.
 If you require images or video, call on your content team to make plans for its creation.